model-railroad/tcm/tcm/README.md

 To achieve the desired "unattended" behavior, the tablet is typically configured as follows in the Android system settings:

-- Display > Screen Timeout : 15 seconds
+- Display > Screen Timeout : 30 seconds
 - Display > Screen Saver : None
 - Security > Screen Lock : None
-- Developer Options > Keep Screen On When Charging
+- Developer Options > Keep Screen On When Charging : Off

 The tablet is to be treated as an "appliances" -- it should only contain this application, and should be considered unsecured.
 This can be achieved two ways: